trevino200/Mastering-Kubernetes/Provisioning-POD-Network.md

 ## Verification

-List the registered Kubernetes nodes from the master node:
+List the registered Kubernetes nodes from the master node. we have to issue the command in the kube-system namespace with the -n kube-system.

 ```
 master-1$ kubectl get pods -n kube-system